Hogan's Homicide: The Strange Life And Death Of Bob Crane

-Bob Crane was probably best remembered for his role as senior ranking, Colonel Hogan on the 1960’s television series, Hogan’s Heroes.”
-The popular series originally aired from 1965 to 1971.
-Colonel Hogan was a prisoner of war (POW), during the war with Nazi Germany.
-He had the ability to escape but he, and his entrusted comrades, remained captive in German POW camp, Stalag 13, in an effort to advance the American cause.
-In short, Colonel Hogan and his men made fools of the German officers that were in charge of them.
+Hogan’s Heroes aired from 1965 to 1971.
+Colonel Hogan and his men had the ability to escape but remained captive in German POW camp, Stalag 13, in an effort to advance the American cause.
+In short, Colonel Hogan and his men made fools of the German officers who were in charge of them.

-According to people who knew him best, Crane was no doubted talented, although, less of an American hero and more of a kinky lover.
-He was known for being a womanizer, both on and off screen, although there is no evidence that he was ever inappropriate with any of his acting colleagues.
-He was Crane made no apologies for exploiting his celebrity status and good looks for his own sensual pleasures.
-He was known to be a very sexual man and enjoyed filming his sex-capades.
-Crane had a close friend who worked for Sony Electronics that assisted him with his recording needs.
+Crane was no doubt talented -- he was also a kinky lover.
+He was known as a womanizer, and exploited his celebrity status for his own sensual pleasures.
+For Crane, there was more to it than just picking up women for sexual conquests -- he was compelled to film these adventures.
+Crane had a close friend, John Henry Carpenter, who worked for Sony Electronics who assisted him with his recording equipment needs.
 He enjoyed revisiting his sexual experiences.
 Still today, it is unclear which of his sexual partners, if any, knew they were being filmed.

 In 1978, Bob Crane was living in Scottsdale, Arizona while involved in an acting engagement.
-When he didn’t show for a business meeting, a concerned friend/business associate went to his apartment.
-He would soon discover Crane’s dead body, with an electrical cord wrapped around his neck.
+When he didn’t show for a business meeting, a concerned co-star went to his apartment.
+She discovered Crane’s dead body, with an electrical cord wrapped around his neck.
 Despite the cord being wrapped around his neck, it was determined that he had been bludgeoned to death.
-It was never confirmed, but the object/weapon that was used to kill Bob Crane was thought to be a camera tripod… how ironic (or was it?) since he had been known for filming his sexual encounters.
+It was never confirmed, but the object that was used to kill Bob Crane was thought to be a camera tripod.

-Eventually, a Sony representative, and friend to Crane, was suspected of his death.
-The main suspect, John Carpenter, was possibly thought to have had homosexual interests in Crane.
+The main suspect was John Carpenter, the friend and Sony executive, who was possibly thought to have had homosexual interests in Crane.
 Crane reportedly attempted to end the friendship and relationship with Carpenter just prior to his death.
 It couldn’t be disputed, however, that the killer may have been a jealous husband or boyfriend of one of Crane’s sex partners.

 At the time of the investigation, Scottsdale, Arizona didn’t have the manpower or the technology to properly handle the murder case.
-In the end, Carpenter was acquitted of the murder of Bob Crane.
+In 1994, the murder case was re-opened, and Carpenter was acquitted.
 To this day, the identity of the murderer remains a mystery.